 The new Parmigiani Fleurier Toric Minute Repeater is a thoroughly executed tribute to the early XIX century Perrin Freres pocket watch that the Swiss brand recently restored for the Edouard and Maurice Sandoz Foundation (EMSF.)
-As you will see on the picture below, the pocket watch in question could be just another 200-year-old artifact, if not its peculiar face.
+The pocket watch in question could be just another 200-year-old artifact, if not its peculiar face.

 Instead of the usual round dial with a pair of hands that simply point at respective numerals on the hour and minute tracks, that beautifully crafted timekeeper featured a unique half-moon-style aperture that displayed 12 hour markers positioned on a short arc from around 9:30 to 2:30.